Mahalalel: Biblical narrative

 Mahalalel was born when his father Kenan (Adam's great-grandson through Seth) was 70 years old.
 He was one of many children of Kenan.
 (Genesis 5:12-13; 1 Chronicles 1:2; Jubilees 4:14 Luke 3:37).

 When he was aged 54-60, Mahalalel married Dinah, the daughter of his paternal uncle Barakiel.
 At the age of 65, he fathered Jared (when the Watchers "descended on the earth" as per Jubilees 4:15).
 He fathered many other children after that point (Genesis 5:15-16).

 At the age of 227, he became a grandfather to Jared's son Enoch (Genesis 5:18), who was born through Baraka, the daughter of Mahalalel's brother Râsûjâl (Jubilees 4:16).

 Sometime before he turned 292, Mahalalel explained to Enoch the first of the two dream visions the latter had, as recounted through the perspective of Enoch:

+Roughly 300 years after this incident, Enoch was "taken up" by God (Genesis 5:23-24).
+At this point, Mahalalel was 592 years old.

-When Mahalalel was 840, his 962-year-old father Kenan died (Genesis 5:14).
-Mahalalel lived 55 more years after this and died at 895 (Genesis 5:17), placing him eighth in the records for the unusually long lifespans for the antediluvian patriarchs.
+When Mahalalel was 840, his 910-year-old father Kenan died (Genesis 5:14).

+After Kenan's death, Mahalalel lived 55 more years and died at 895 (Genesis 5:17), placing him eighth in the records for the unusually long lifespans for the antediluvian patriarchs.
 At the time of Mahalalel's death, Noah was 234 as per the Masoretic chronology.

 Genealogy

 In Islam

-Mahalalel is mentioned in the various collections of tales of the pre-Islamic prophets, which mentions him in an identical manner.
+Mahalalel is mentioned in the various collections of tales of the prophets, which mentions him in an identical manner.
 Islamic scholar Tabari tells that his story was also found in Persian literature and likens him with the Pishdadian king Hushang.